Bonner Bridge Construction

 Q. What advice do you have for bridge designers who are new to the profession?

-A. Get out on a construction site and see how bridges are built.
+A. Get out to a construction site and see how bridges are built.
 Bridge design is much more than just choosing proportions to resist applied loads.
-It requires careful consideration of how the structure will be built, what constraints will affect the design, and access methods a contractor might use.
+It requires careful consideration of how the structure will be built, what constraints will affect the design and access methods a contractor might use.
 I had the good fortune to spend a year early in my career as a field engineer on a bridge site, and I often come back to lessons learned that year.
 In other countries, such as the UK and Australia, a year in construction is required as part of professional licensure.
 It is an extremely valuable experience to seek out as a young designer.

 Each Experts Talk interview illuminates a different aspect of transportation infrastructure planning, design and delivery.
 Check back regularly to gain insights from specialized experts and thought leaders behind our award-winning, full service consulting practice.